-Inspections must be based on a statistically valid sample of units appropriate for the size of the HOME-assisted project, as set forth by HUD through notice.
-For projects with one to four HOME-assisted units, 100 percent of the HOME-assisted units must be inspected.
-The HOME rule does not require inspections and file reviews to be from identical unit.
+Inspections are based on a statistically valid sample of units appropriate for the size of the HOME-assisted project, as set forth by HUD through notice.
+For projects with one to four HOME-assisted units, 100 percent of the HOME-assisted units are inspected.
+The HOME rule does not require inspections and file reviews to be from identical units.